EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{DAIC-WOZ}

-The DAIC-WOZ dataset~\cite{gratch-etal-2014-distress} is a widely adopted benchmark for depression and psychological distress detection.
+The DAIC-WOZ dataset~\cite{gratch-etal-2014-distress} is a widely adopted benchmark for automated depression detection.
 It consists of multimodal clinical interview data, including audio, video, and transcribed text, collected through interactions between 189 participants and a virtual interviewer named Ellie.
-The corpus spans roughly 50 hours of recordings and provides various low-level and high-level feature descriptors alongside raw speech signals.
-Depression severity is quantified using PHQ-8 scores on a 0 to 24 scale.
+The corpus spans roughly 50 hours of recordings and provides various low- and high-level feature descriptors, as well as raw speech signals.
+Depression severity is quantified using PHQ-8 scores on a 0-24 scale.
 This dataset served as the foundation for the AVEC 2017 challenge and has since become a standard evaluation resource in affective computing research.